latuyetmai/portfolio/_pages/cv.markdown

 	<li>Managed all business functions at both operational as well as strategic level to develop sales and rental services across the entire NOV Downhole product lines (Drill Bit, Drilling Tools, Drilling Optimization).</li>
 	<li>Accountable for the location revenue and P&L to ensure annual revenue of >$4M with >30% operating profit was achieved and exceeded while successfully manage other technical, operations and personnel challenges.</li>
 	<li>Led all commercial and contract activities from tendering, negotiating of terms and conditions, contract execution and delivery, to dispute resolutions, problem solving and close out.</li>
-	<li>Provided training and career development programs to Drilling and Sales Engineers for the region and Southeast Asia area. </li>
-	<li>Built a strong capable team and rapport between team members through leadership and teamwork.</li>
-	<li>Monitored financial data reviews and analysis including budgeting, forecasting, P&L, market share & sales reports.</li>
-	<li>Fostered a loyal network of clientele, excelled in business development.
-Entered new customers and won 90% market share.</li>
 	</ul>
 	<br>